ehn-dcc-development/eu-dcc-hcert-spec/README.md

 ## IMPORTANT NOTICE

-As of July 1st 2023 the EU-DCC project has been handed over to the WHO.
+As of July 1st 2023 the EU DCC project has been handed over to the [WHO](https://github.com/WorldHealthOrganization/smart-trust-network-gateway).
 The project has therefore been frozen.
-This repository will be placed into archival mode and will remain available for the foreseeable future however it will no longer be actively maintained.
+This repository will be placed into archival mode and will remain available for the foreseeable future, however it will no longer be actively maintained.

 ## Introduction